veeneck/ryan.blog/content/blog/automating-workspaces-on-macos.md

 ### Changing Desktop Image

-like to change the desktop color and image often, and this automates that process.
+I like to change the desktop color and image often, and this automates that process.
 Depending on what I'm working on, the desktop will change.
 Automator has a built in action for `Get Specified Finder Items` and then `Set Desktop Picture` so no AppleScript is needed.

 I did hit one bug though: When switching spaces after changing the desktop background, I would get a hard crash.
 To avoid this, I had to check `Ignore this action's input` under Options for the change space task.